 60% for Non-Preferred Brand Drugs

 There is an annual deductible of $25 per person and an annual maximum benefit of $1,000.
 Note that the plan year for benefit usage is the State's fiscal year, which is from July 1 to June 30 each year.
 This benefit is optimized when using dentists in the Delta Dental network.
 When fees charged by non-network dentists exceed Delta Dental's capped limits, you may be direct-billed by the dentist for the difference.

-The SeleCare POS plan is a co-pay plan.
+The SelectCare POS plan is a co-pay plan.
 You pay a specific co-pay based on the type of service obtained (listed below).
-There is no annual out-of-pocket maximum for the co-pay amounts.
+The annual out-of-pocket maximum is $1,500 per person/$3,000 per family.
 Services obtained outside of the BCBS network of providers are subject to additional cost.

-The TotalChoice plan has an annual deductible of $300 per person/$600 per family, and an additional annual out-of-pocket maximum of $750, for a total of $1,050 per person, per year.
+The TotalChoice plan has an annual deductible of $300 per person/$600 per family, and an additional annual out-of-pocket maximum of $750 per person/$2,250 per family.
 After meeting the deductible, services are covered at a designated percentage until the maximum out-of-pocket amount is reached, after which services are covered at 100%.
 TotalChoice covers in-network and out-of-network services at the same designated percentage, allowing individuals to choose providers out-of-network, but those providers who are out-of-network reserve the right to bill for any additional balance beyond the plan's allowed amount.
 This additional charge would not count towards the deductible or out-of-pocket maximum.

 There is a bi-weekly premium associated with each plan in addition to your co-pays and deductibles.